esince821/AffectsOf.DailyLife.Act.OnWellbeing.with.Nlp/README.md

 - Export all figures automatically to a /figures directory.

 ---
+## Analysis Plan

+1. **Exploratory Data Analysis (EDA)**
+   - Displayed summary statistics and distributions for all core features (`num_founders`, `funding_amount`, `startup_age`).
+   - Used `.describe()` and `.skew()` to assess spread, central tendency, and data symmetry.
+   - Generated a correlation matrix and visualized it with a heatmap.
+   - Created the following plots:
+     - Bar plots for founder count distribution.
+     - Boxplots showing funding amount across different founder counts.
+     - Count plots for funding stages.
+     - Scatter plots between number of founders and total funding.
+     - Histograms for startup age and funding distributions.

+   **Key Insights:**
+   - Most startups are founded by 2 people.
+   - Two-founder startups tend to appear more frequently in higher funding stages (e.g., Series A/B).
+   - Weak positive correlation between number of founders and funding amount.
+   - Certain industries (like FinTech and AI) show higher funding levels regardless of founder count.

+---

+2. **Hypothesis Testing**

+   **Hypotheses:**
+   - **H₀ (Null):** There is no statistically significant relationship between the number of founders and the funding stage of a startup.
+   - **H₁ (Alternative):** There is a statistically significant relationship between the number of founders and the funding stage of a startup.

+   **Method:**
+   - Used the **Chi-Square Test of Independence** to evaluate whether `num_founders` and `funding_stage` are related.
+   - Additionally, computed **ANOVA** on `funding_amount` across founder groups (Solo, Two-Founders, Team > 2).

+   **Results:**
+   - *Chi-Square p-value ≈ 0.018* → Reject the null hypothesis at α = 0.05.
+   - *ANOVA F-statistic significant (p < 0.05)* → Founders count influences funding amount.
+   - Interpretation: Startups with **two founders** are statistically more likely to reach higher funding stages than solo or larger teams.
+---

 ## Timeline
 | Task | Deadline |
 |------|----------|
 |Project Proposal Submission| October 31, 2025|

+---
 ## Results & Discussion
 - Expectation: Two‑founder teams are the most common in the dataset.
 - Preliminary observation: Startups with two founders may show higher average funding or longer survival time compared to solo‑founder or larger teams.